 Academic misconduct: Florida International University is a community dedicated to generating and imparting knowledge through excellent teaching and research, the rigorous and respectful exchange of ideas, and community service.
 All students should respect the right of others to have an equitable opportunity to learn and honestly demonstrate the quality of their learning.
 Therefore, all students are expected to adhere to a standard of academic conduct, which demonstrates respect for themselves, their fellow students, and the educational mission of the University.
 All students are deemed by the University to understand that if they are found responsible for academic misconduct, they will be subject to the Academic Misconduct procedures and sanctions, as outlined in the Student Handbook.
 Cheating is unfair to your honest classmates and absolutely will not be tolerated.
 The first such infraction will be dealt with to the fullest extent permissible by the university.
-Cheating includes (but is not limited to) any form of inter-student collaboration on exams or quizzes, use of prohibited materials or devices during exams (viz. a graphing calculator, CELL PHONE), copying or distribution of quiz or exam answers prior to the test, and plagiarism. http://online.fiu.edu/exams academic misconduct.html
+Cheating includes (but is not limited to) any form of inter-student collaboration on exams or quizzes, use of prohibited materials or devices during exams (viz. a graphing calculator, CELL PHONE), copying or distribution of quiz or exam answers prior to the test, and plagiarism.

+http://online.fiu.edu/exams_academic_misconduct.html

 In-Class participation: Class participation will be evaluated using the "Clicker", which will be used in most class periods.
 As long as you use the clicker with you 80% of the time during a class period and 80% of the time during the semester, you will receive the full 10 points.
-Your points are determined by your participation and NOT by the correctness of your response.

-- Please remember to bring your clicker to class everyday and synchronize it correctly. - Please register your clicker at iclicker.com.
+- Please remember to bring your clicker to class everyday. - Please register your clicker at iclicker.com.
 Please ensure that your Panther ID is entered correctly.
+Failure to register you clicker or synchronize your clicker will adversely affect your points.